 Language

 The reality of workplaces in China is that a majority of staff speak Mandarin to each other.
-You’ll feel more included if you can understand at least parts of the conversation and interact with your colleagues.
+You will feel more included if you can understand at least parts of the conversation and interact with your colleagues.
+Consider exploring online Chinese language courses to get started before you arrive.

 Culture

-Understanding Chinese culture may be just as, if not more, important, since norms, behaviors, and relationship dynamics can vary considerably from your own.
+Understanding Chinese culture may be just as important as language skills, since norms, behaviors, and relationship dynamics can vary considerably from your own.

 Translation

 WeChat has instantaneous text translation for all of its content.
-That means you can read Chinese articles and text within WeChat, without the cumbersome copy and pasting.
+That means you can read Chinese articles and text within WeChat without cumbersome copy-pasting.

 Geographical Flexibility

 Choosing which city to work in is key to your happiness in China.
-If you want a quiet life with a low cost of living choose a second-tier city.
-If you like to party on the weekends with other expats, you are going to love Beijing or Shanghai the most.
+If you want a quiet life with a lower cost of living, choose a second-tier city.
+If you like to socialize on the weekends with other expats, you are going to love Beijing or Shanghai the most.

-If it is important that you have creature comforts and western food, or if your tolerance for staring and constant attention is low, then you will want to avoid China’s smaller cities.
+If having creature comforts and western food is important to you, or if your tolerance for staring and constant attention is low, then you will want to avoid China’s smaller cities.

 Once you are in-country, changing your work visa between companies is relatively easy, provided you have a competent visa professional helping you.
-So you will never be stuck in one location if you end up feeling you made the wrong choice for your lifestyle.
+You will never be stuck in one location if you end up feeling you made the wrong choice for your lifestyle.

 Should I Fly to China and Try to Find a Job?

 Making the choice to work in China is no small feat.
-You’ll definitely need to get several details squared away before you book that plane ticket, like:
+You will need to get several details sorted before you book that plane ticket, like:

 Can you just hop on a plane and figure it all out once you get there?
-The short answer would be no.
+The short answer is no.

 Having an offer from a company in China and securing accommodation beforehand will make your life much easier.

-In the past, many people would take their time, interviewing while on a 3-month tourist or business visa, then doing a “border run” to Hong Kong to switch their visa to a “Z” work visa once they had chosen an employer.
+In the past, many people would interview while on a 3-month tourist or business visa, then do a “border run” to Hong Kong to switch to a Z work visa once they had chosen an employer.
+This approach is harder to pull off today, and immigration enforcement has tightened since 2024.

 Now, On To You!

-Remember these tips as you embark on this journey: network – referrals are your ally; give yourself time – it could take as little as one day to several months to find the right job; be scrupulous – there are lots of not-so-great jobs and employers out there; ask lots of visa questions – the bureaucracies are complex; and finally, learn some Chinese – it’ll go a longer way than you think!
+Keep these tips in mind as you embark on this journey: network, because referrals are your ally; give yourself time, as it could take anywhere from one day to several months to find the right job; be thorough, because there are plenty of not-so-great employers out there; ask lots of visa questions, because the bureaucracy is complex; and learn some Chinese, it will go further than you think.

 Now that you are ready to jump on that plane and journey to the Far East, check out how to prepare for your big move by reading our guide on moving to China.